JenGoldstrich/tmux-cmus-status/README.md

 # tmux-cmus-status by JenGoldstrich

-Cmus status bar tmux plugin which allows you granular control with simplicity
+Cmus status bar tmux plugin which allows you granular control with simplicity, tested on mac and linux

-Tested on OS X Catalina and Linux

 ### Media Keys